moehoshio/NekoLauncher/readme.md

 Currently, the following aspects are still incomplete:

-- **UI**: Transition animations, theme settings/style customization.
+- **UI**: Transition animations, theme settings/style customization, and better art design.

 - **Others**: Internationalization (translations), more template examples, and optimization of CMake files.
+Considering drag-and-drop mechanism for visual customization of the interface, maybe even adding music playback functionality?

 Of course, I would be very grateful for any help you can provide or any ideas to make the project more robust.
 If you are interested, feel free to submit issues.